 1. When shopping online, most places only accept debit or credit cards.
 Keep this in mind when you are selecting a site to purchase from.
 Should you don't feel relaxed providing the company with your charge card information, try to find another site.
 Try to find a site that offers a good page when you're adding your charge card information.

-1. If you're purchasing clothes or shoes online, be careful using the sizing.
-Some items typically run smaller or greater than normal.
+2. If you're purchasing clothes or shoes online, be careful using the sizing.
+Some items typically run smaller or bigger than normal.
 Some shopping sites will advertise if an item runs true to size.
 If the site doesn't list anything about sizing, glance at the reviews.
-In most cases, if an item is running larger or smaller, the reviewers will let you know.
+In most cases, if the item is running larger or smaller, the reviewers will let you know.

 4. Call the online company before you make a purchase.
 For those who have some kind of problem with your purchase, you want so that you can know that you can reach customer care easily.
 That's why it's a good idea to call before you allow them to have your bank card information.
 Should you can't get anyone on the telephone, steer clear.